f3th3r/CalcProd/README.md

-# Code created by fath3r for calc class
+# Code created for calc class

 Make sure that sympy is installed and everything should work!